Ignite Life Center Survivor’s Sister Speaks Out

 MRF's website contains a picture of Omeben, Lisa Vega, Nicole Gomez, and Vargas standing with MRF students and employees.
 The picture was taken before the arrests.

 Noel Cruz and Vargas have both been granted several continuances since they were first charged.
-Velasquez’s comments indicate they’ve been hanging around their houses playing video games as if they’re not worried about their criminal charges.
+Velazquez’s comments indicate they’ve been hanging around their houses playing video games as if they’re not worried about their criminal charges.

 Vargas still regularly attends ILC, the same place where he committed the crimes.

-Velasquez said that Mark Vega and lead pastors at ILC would make her uncomfortable by trying to encourage a relationship between her and Vargas.
+Velazquez said that Mark Vega and lead pastors at ILC would make her uncomfortable by trying to encourage a relationship between her and Vargas.

-“Ignite likes to force relationships,” said Velasquez.
+“Ignite likes to force relationships,” said Velazquez.
 “Almost every relationship at Ignite was forced and they listened to him cause they think he’s God.
-When I was in ISM and around Mark when Chrsitian would be nearby Mark would ask if I ‘liked him.’
+When I was in ISM and around Mark when Christian would be nearby Mark would ask if I ‘liked him.’
 Like, no. It was always pushed and it was so awkward.
 At one point he did have feelings for me or whatever but I never felt it back.
 One Christmas year me and my family stayed at Mark’s house for about two weeks and while my parents were gone it was me, my sister, and Christian in the house in the upstairs living room.
 We were watching TV and Christian was sitting super close and laid his head on me and I’m like ‘get off me I feel uncomfortable.’
 He’d make you very uncomfortable especially if you’re a girl.
 I hated being near him and any of the leaders because I didn't wanna hear them say ‘Why don’t you like Chirstian?’
 Like stop.
 I always wondered why he did what he did with my sister, was it because I didn’t like him so he targeted my sister and tried to pursue her?”

-Velasquez said Noel Cruz had red flags as well.
+Velazquez said Noel Cruz had red flags as well.
 “When we’d talk it was very [clear] Noel was that type of person, like always having sex with people.
 From my understanding when he was in New York that’s all he did, like sex with like a whole bunch of girls and stuff like that.
 He took business with that and was proud of that, it was like a trophy accomplishment.
 For me personally he never said remarks to me or did stuff or said anything but I’m sure he’d make other people feel uncomfortable because Ignite forces relationships.
 They’d force him and the other students together.”

-Velasquez described interactions with ILC lead pastors when she and her sister used to work at Chick Fil A.
+Velazquez described interactions with ILC lead pastors when she and her sister used to work at Chick Fil A.

 On August 29, V saw pastor Nick Bruce while working.
 Velesquez said “My sister said when he saw her he looked like he was gonna shit himself.
 That says everything I need to know.
 If you’re looking scared it's because you know the truth is being said about you; they’re scared.
 They're not gonna show it online but I know they are.
 They all lost their jobs [at Urban Strategies | Refugio].”

-Velasquez said she saw Lisa Vega while working in July. “[I was taking] orders outside and I was getting ready to get the car info and she rolls her window down and I see her crusty face.
+Velazquez said she saw Lisa Vega while working in July. “[I was taking] orders outside and I was getting ready to get the car info and she rolls her window down and I see her crusty face.
 She was like ‘HI!’ and smiling…. she was like ‘HI!
 How are you!’
 I said ‘give me one second’ and told my coworker I’m freaking out and she made me uncomfortable and asked them to switch orders.
 Whenever I see them I get anxious moments; my hand was shaking.
 It's like why do I let them get to me but the anxiety they give you is insane.
 I’ve seen Nicky G and she was kind of just staring at me, like do you want me to say ‘hello?’
 I’m not gonna talk.
-I saw Yaneidy and Azael and they were staring.
+I saw Yaneidy and Azael and they were staring."

 Velsaquez said the incidents with pastor Nicole Gomez and former ILC pastors Azael and Yaneidy Nunez also happened in July.